 Every parameter field that supports Variable Wizard can retrieve dynamic values from the following categories:

-• Triggers · the parameter gets data from a single or multiple Triggers.
+- Triggers · The parameter gets data from a single Trigger or multiple Triggers.

-• Contents · the parameter is substituted by file contents, web page, or multiline input.
+- Contents · The parameter is substituted by file contents, a web page, or multiline input.

-• Date & Time · the parameter will be substituted by current date or time upon Task execution.
+- Date & Time · The parameter will be substituted by the current date or time upon Task execution.

-• System · a system-related data will replace the dynamic value.
+- System · System-related data will replace the dynamic value.

-• Network · the parameter will contain data related to current network card.
+- Network · The parameter will contain data related to the current network card.

 Global variables…

-Global Variables allows to define variables and constants that can be accessed from any Task on the server.
+Global Variables allow users to define variables and constants that can be accessed from any Task on the server.

 Notes

-• If the Trigger or Action has not been executed at the moment when Variable Wizard tries to provide variable value, an empty value is returned.
+- If the Trigger or Action has not been executed at the moment when Variable Wizard tries to provide the variable value, an empty value is returned.

-• To open Variable Wizard, press F2 key in input fields.
-If a field already contains some Variable Wizard value, F2 key allows editing its parameters.
+- To open Variable Wizard, press the F2 key in input fields.
+If a field already contains a Variable Wizard value, the F2 key allows editing its parameters.

-• To customize Variable Wizard layout and behavior, use quick Settings.
+- To customize Variable Wizard layout and behavior, use the quick Settings.

 Have a question?